• Home

 Share

-George Orwell was a literary genius.
-I already wrote an article about my favorite quotes from 1984, but I think it’s time we talk Animal Farm.
-Animal Farm is another amazing (albeit short) piece of history – And one that I don’t think gets a fair amount of discussion.
+George Orwell was an apocalyptic literary giant.
+I already wrote an article about my favorite quotes from 1984, but I think it’s time we talk about Animal Farm.
+Animal Farm is another amazing (albeit short) piece of history, and one that I don’t think gets a fair amount of discussion.
 1984 tends to always dominate the conversation.

 Animal Farm By George Orwell